JuliaGNI/GeometricMachineLearning.jl/docs/src/manifolds/existence_and_uniqueness_theorem.md

 # The Existence-And-Uniqueness Theorem

-The *existence-and-uniqueness theorem*, also known as the *Picard-Lindelöf theorem*, *Picard's existence theorem* and the *Cauchy-Lipschitz theorem* gives a proof of the existence of solutions for ODEs.
-Here we state the existence-and-uniqueness theorem for manifolds as vector fields are just a special case of this.
+The *existence-and-uniqueness theorem*, also known as the *Picard-Lindelöf theorem*, *Picard's existence theorem* or the *Cauchy-Lipschitz theorem* gives a proof of the existence of solutions for ODEs.
+Here we state the existence-and-uniqueness theorem for manifolds as vector spaces are just a special case of this.
 Its proof relies on the [Banach fixed-point theorem](@ref "The Fixed-Point Theorem")[^1].

 [^1]: It has to be noted that the proof given here is not entirely self-contained.
 The proof of the fundamental theorem of calculus, i.e. the proof of the existence of an antiderivative of a continuous function [lang2012real](@cite), is omitted for example.